howardroark/pollinate/README.md

 Pollinate to be attrative to people outside of the JavaScript community.
 The `Flower` has the option of supplying its own default data at the root of the template as JSON (flower.json) or [HJSON](http://laktak.github.io/hjson/) (flower.hjson), which is a more human editable superset of JSON.
+Pollinate opts not to use YAML because the core audience is likely not to use languages that rely on whitespace.
 The `Flower` can also be supplied as a local file path for easier testing.

 #### The `Pollen`